 The Excelsior 5-Speed comes loaded with a spur center headstock and ball bearing live center on the tail-stock, and a heavy duty knock out bar for the spur center.
 It also comes equipped with a 6 inch tool rest for keeping all your turning implements close at hand, which allows for the most efficient use of your time.

 The sturdy base is set on non-slip feet for added stability, and the cam-locking ratcheting adjust levers allow for sure setting of your work medium.

-Nova’s 46300 Comet II has been updated and improved for the 2013 iteration of their Comet line of wood lathes.
+Nova’s 46300 has been updated and improved for the 2013 iteration of their Comet line of wood lathes.
 Portable and compact, this lathe still delivers the capability and stability of its larger counterparts.
-Powered by a ¾ horsepower variable speed electric motor, it offers speeds ranging from 250 RPM all the way up to 4000 RPM, which means it can handle the toughest or the most detailed work you can throw at it.
+Powered by a ¾ horsepower variable speed electric motor, it offers speeds ranging from 250 RPM to 4000 RPM, which means it can handle the toughest or the most detailed work you can throw at it.

-The Comet II has a 12 inch swing over the bed 16 and a half inches between centers, and can be expanded to 41 inches with a bed extender, allowing you to turn an even greater variety of projects.
+The wood lathe has a 12 inch swing over the bed 16 and a half inches between centers, and can be expanded to 41 inches with a bed extender, allowing you to turn an even greater variety of projects.
 Among the improvements made to the 2013 model include a rapid access hatch on the guard for faster, easier access.

 Perhaps better known for their faucets and kitchen appliances, Delta also produces quality power tools as Delta Industrial, including what is arguably the best midi lathe available.
 The 46-460 is the largest lathe in its class, with a 12 and a half inch swing over the bed.
 Powered by a whopping 1 horsepower, 1725 RPM electric motor, this machine can more than handle anything you can fit between its centers.